Innichen: Coat-of-arms

 portal and the portcullis; above the door a coat of arms showing the head of a Moor, crowned with an or diadem on azure.
 The tower has settled on vert countryside and gules.
 This kind of representation points out that the site was once under the rule of the Bishops of Freising owners of a large area in the region from 769 to 1803.
 The coat of arms was granted by King Albert I of Germany in 1303.

-Society

-Linguistic Distribution
+Linguistic distribution

-According to the 2011 census, 85.06% of the population spoke German, 14.64% Italian and 0.30% Ladin as their first language.
+According to the 2024 census, 82.39% of the population spoke German, 17.21% Italian and 0.40% Ladin as their first language.